-Having an information product that only you control is without doubt the way to expand your monetization horizons.
+Having an information product that only you control is without doubt the way to diversify income from your website or blog.

 If your monetization strategy so far relies on other platforms, creating and selling digital products might seem like a big step from using AdSense or selling affiliate products.
 But it can also be the start of a truly exciting phase in your online business growth.